whilo/beichte/README.md

 *Formalize and enforce purity staticly without a type system.*

 Confess (German: beichten) your sins and expose your side-effects.
-Beichte will track down you Clojure source code recursively and examine all accesses to vars statically with [tools.analyzer](https://github.com/clojure/tools.analyzer).
+Beichte will track down your Clojure source code recursively and examine all accesses to vars statically with [tools.analyzer](https://github.com/clojure/tools.analyzer).
 Access to variables that it does not know by a whitelist will taint all access to vars depending on the access and so on.